 Atlanta Landlord-Tenant Lawyer

-Whether you need help with a divorce, child custody & visitation, property division, alimony, or any other type of family law, we can help.
+Whether you need help with an eviction, dealing with someone not holding up their end of the rental agreement, or any other type of landlord/tenant law, we can help.
 If you are struggling for answers, let us be your advocate and help guide you on your next step.
 Need help?
 Contact us now.

 Absolutely.
 Landlords and tenants in every state have duties and responsibilities that they must uphold to rent/rent out properties.
 Here are some highlights from the Georgia Landlord-Tenant Act: